The Multiple Cause of Death database contains mortality and population counts

 race (American Indian or Alaskan Native, Asian/Pacific Islander, Black or African American, White),

-place of death and urbanization categories, as well as whether an autopsy was performed.
+and whether an autopsy was performed.

 Data Use Restrictions:

 The Public Health Service Act (42 U.S.C.
 242m(d)) provides that the data collected by the

 National Center for Health Statistics (NCHS) may be used only for the purpose for which they were obtained;